DaniXmir/GlassVr/README.md

 <img src=https://github.com/DaniXmir/GlassVr/blob/master/media/20251130_090401.jpg width="512">

 # Requirements
-- glasses that can act like monitors, for you'r eyes ofcourse
+- xr glasses or a monitors, for you'r eyes ofcourse
-- base stations and 1 vr controller(vive, index etc) or 1 vr tracker(vive, Tundra etc), to track you'r head
+- vr controller or vr tracker(base station aren't needed), to track you'r head

-note: you dont need base stations, they are just easy to set up, maybe a full set of slimevr trackers could work...
+for now the only supported method of tracking is by copying a trackers/controller positon and rotation from steamvr to the headset this means you can use anything that steamvr can see, as long as you can disable you'r actual headset, i am experimenting with other tracking methods like SlimeVR, cameras, lights, magnets and more

 # Optinal Hardware
 - 2 additional controllers, one for each hand
 - a way to attach you'r controller/tracker to you head, alignment isn't critical since you can adjust position and rotation offsets later
-- steamvr watchman dongles, while not required, needed if you want to use your controllers wirelessly, one dongle per device
+- steamvr watchman dongles(for vive, index etc controllres only), while not required, needed if you want to use your controllers wirelessly, one dongle per device

 here is a cool video that explains what are dongles: https://www.youtube.com/watch?v=gmzmNvJFkSc